 Making it transparent with @SQLDelete + @SQLRestriction

-@SQLDelete (org.hibernate.annotations.SQLDelete) is an annotation that replaces the DELETE statement Hibernate would issue with an arbitrary SQL statement. @SQLRestriction (same package, formerly @Where) defines a WHERE clause that is always appended on SELECT.
+@SQLDelete (org.hibernate.annotations.SQLDelete) is an annotation that replaces the DELETE statement issued by Hibernate with arbitrary SQL. @SQLRestriction (same package, formerly @Where) defines a WHERE clause that is always added during SELECT.

 @Entity